My Story

 Fast forward to 2020.
 I barely speak German anymore, and I’m still in the Infantry trying to wrap my brain around what my professional future looked like.
 Requesting to stay in the Infantry was an option since I had done well at my ‘cool guy’ stuff up until this point.
 I had done some of the hardest things in my life.
 I graduated Ranger school.
 I jumped out of planes, I earned an Expert Infantryman’s Badge.
 I learned a lot about myself and what I was capable of.

 However, my heart wasn’t even set on being in the Army for 20 years, let alone being in the Infantry for that long.
 But, at this point in my life, I had absolutely no IT experience.
-I didn’t even consider myself much of a ‘computer person’.
+I didn’t even know how to map a printer.
 This made me apprehensive about my inevitable switch over to the Signal Corps.

 I wanted more specialized training to help wash away that creeping feeling of impostor syndrome.
 So, I started throwing darts at the dartboard to see what would stick.
 I flipped through the broadening catalog looking for technically oriented opportunities and, by October 2020, I had thrown a dart that seemed to stick.
 I applied to a broadening opportunity called the Artificial Intelligence Scholar Program from Army Futures Command.
 This program involved taking off the uniform for a couple of years to earn a Masters in Computational Data Science from Carnegie Mellon University.